texas-robocamp/texas-robocamp.github.io/tutorials/linux.md

 ## Text Editor

 For the C++ tutorials that we will start with, we will use a text editor called sublime.
-When we begin programming the robot, it uses an Arduino microcontroller, so we will move to the Arduino IDE at that juncture.

 To open sublime you can do one of two things:

-* Open up a terminal window, type in sublime_text & and hit Enter.
+* Open up a terminal window, type in "sublime_text &" and hit Enter.
 The & tells the computer to allow you to continue to use that terminal while the editor is running.

 * Open the lens as before, type in sublime_text and hit Enter.
 You do not need the & in the lens.

 Using sublime and the command line, you will be able to write and execute your tutorial programs.

+## Arduino IDE

+The robot, it uses an Arduino microcontroller, so for times when we program the robot, we will want to use the Arduino IDE (Integrated Development Environment).

+Opening arduino is the same as opening Sublime, except that you will type "arduino" in either the terminal or the lens.

 ## Logging Out